kenhkan/noflo-woute/README.md

 * headers: the HTTP headers broken down into pairs
 * query: the query string broken down into pairs
 * body: the body passed through as-is (i.e. always a string)
-* response: the response object
+* reqres: the request/response object

 'ToGroups' converts the outcoming request/response object into the listed areas grouped by the names.
 Groups are constructed and sent in